Call Us Today:

 The Differences Between Glass Storefronts and Curtain Walls

-Both types of commercial glass refer to a building or its facade while talking with architects and project managers.
+Both types of commercial glass refer to a building or its façade when talking with architects and project managers.
 Both of these terms are architectural and connect to the exterior part of the building.
 Storefronts and curtain walls have similar functionality.
 They protect the interior features of the building and its occupants from harsh weather conditions.
 They also serve to ensure maximum sunshine and insulation from the outside.

 Choosing between these two types of glazing solutions requires careful consideration of their attributes and how they align with your business needs.
 A professional glass installer can provide invaluable insights into which system—glass storefront or curtain wall—would best suit your specific requirements.
 Their expertise ensures that you not only choose the right type of commercial glass but also maximize its benefits in terms of energy efficiency, customer appeal, and brand coherence.